Professor, Department of Landscape Architecture

 Fellow of the Canadian Society of Landscape Architects (CSLA)

 Professor Alan Tate has been designing, investigating, writing about and lecturing on urban parks since the early 1980s.
 His book Great City Parks was published in 2001 and a Chinese-language edition in 2006.
 In 2009 Tate wrote the entry on City Parks for the Grove/Oxford University Press Encyclopedia of American Art.
-The Second Edition of Great City Parks was published in March 2015.
-The book received the Landscape Institute Research + Policy Award for 2015.
+The Second Edition of Great City Parks, with Marcella Eaton, was published in March 2015 and received the Landscape Institute Research + Policy Award for that year.

 Tate completed his PhD in 2010.
-His thesis Typology and Built Environment examines the history of typological studies in architecture and urban design, and explores the categorization of urban space types on the basis of their generic or suffix names.
+His thesis Typology and Built Environment examined the history of typological studies in architecture and urban design, and explores the categorization of urban space types on the basis of their generic or suffix names.
+Tate and Eaton have recently been commissioned by Routledge to prepare a book that will be a type-based study of seminal landscape projects world-wide.